open-contracting-extensions/ocds_legalBasis_extension/README.md

 The `tender.legalBasis` field is a `Classification` object.
 Example classification schemes are [LEX](https://en.wikipedia.org/wiki/Lex_(URN)), [CELEX](https://eur-lex.europa.eu/content/help/faq/intro.html#help8) and [ELI](https://en.wikipedia.org/wiki/European_Legislation_Identifier).

 To identify the procedure used, whether by formal name or by legal citation, use the [`tender.procurementMethodDetails`](https://standard.open-contracting.org/latest/en/schema/reference/#release-schema.json,/definitions/Tender,procurementMethodDetails) field.

 To indicate whether the contracting process is covered by a treaty, like the Agreement on Government Procurement (GPA), use the [coveredBy](https://extensions.open-contracting.org/en/extensions/coveredBy/) extension.
 To indicate whether the contracting process is accelerated, involves framework agreements, or has other modalities, [browse the extensions](https://extensions.open-contracting.org/).

+## Guidance

+If the legal basis is country-specific, it is recommended to add an ISO 3166-1 alpha-2 prefix to the classification scheme (e.g `HN-ONCAE` for the Oficina Normativa de Contratación y Adquisiciones del Estado, in Honduras).

 ## Legal context